netuno-org/doc/docs/academy/start/demonstration/ui.md

 > Where the `...` are the various lines of code within their respective methods

-### Run the new `loadTasks` method
+### Run the new `useEffect` method

-Now we need to run our new `loadWorkers` method when the component is "assembled", in the `componentDidMount' method, this method is run when the component is built in the visual presentation of the browser.
+Now we need to run our new `useEffect` method when the component is "assembled", this method is run when the component is built in the visual presentation of the browser.

 To do this just on the top add the line of code `loadWorkers();` within the `useEffect` method, which will look like this: